solidi/writing/01-on-kotlin-a-reply-from-management.md

 The question - to default include Kotlin support - is continued to be asked.
 I believe it is the only question to be answered. *It could be the definitive answer for Kotlin adoption.*

-Remember, Google chose Java because there were fish in the sea for initial adoption.
+Remember, Google chose Java because many developers know the language.
 Just think of all those Java examples that Google would need to update.

 Now that Christina had equipped engineers with fundamentals, and Google had green-lit Kotlin, how does the application of those fundamentals translate?